Madras Cafe: Plot

 As told by Jaya, Vikram reaches Bangkok, where a source of Jaya (Dibang) tells him that he has a tape.
-Vikram is shocked to see that Balakrishnan was honey-trapped, forcing him to divulge all the information about their movements.
+Vikram is shocked to see that Balakrishnan was honeytrapped, forcing him to divulge all the information about their movements.
 Balakrishnan later commits suicide by shooting himself.

-Back in Delhi, R&AW had decoded the intercepts and had also found out about Balakrishnan's fake passports and unknown bank accounts.
-RD realizes that this might be a Code Red, to assassinate the ex-Prime Minister.
-He asks Vikram to take care of this and tells his team to seal the coastline.
+Back in Delhi, RAW had decoded the intercepts realizes that this might be a Code Red to assassinate the ex-Prime Minister.
 A massive manhunt begins, and hundreds of LTF associates are nabbed by Indian security forces and local cops.
-In the Madras R&AW office, Arjun, an officer, tracks down the conversation of Vijayan Joseph, a bombmaker, and Anna and tells this to Rishi (Tarun Bali).
-Rishi tells this to Vikram and further says that Kannan Kanan, an associate of Anna's man Kanda, is in Madurai Jail and might be helpful.
+In the Madras R&AW tracks down the conversation of Vijayan Joseph, a bombmaker, and Anna.
+Vikram finds that Kannan Kanan, an associate of Anna's man Kanda, is in Madurai Jail and might be helpful.
 Kannan reveals that some suspicious refugees came from the island to Tamil Nadu.

-After a short but important meeting with Jaya, Vikram sees X on a clock at the Airport and deduces that the LTF is going to assassinate the ex-PM on the same day at X PM (10 PM).
+After a short meeting with Jaya, Vikram sees X on a clock at the airport and deduces that the LTF is going to assassinate the ex-PM on the same day at X PM (10 PM).
 RD then calls the ex-PM to cancel his rally, but he replies that he'll be alright.
-Vikram then manages to catch Vijayan from his hideout, who tells that the refugees are going to assassinate the ex-PM with plastic explosives, which are untraceable to metal detectors.
+Vikram then manages to catch Vijayan joseph from his hideout, who tells him that the refugees are going to assassinate the ex-PM with plastic explosives, which are untraceable by metal detectors.